RafaelFurlanP/NamerizeTerms/README.md

 The App is provided "as is" without warranties of any kind, either express or implied.

 ### 7.2 Limitation of Liability
-In no event shall Rafael Furlan be liable for any indirect, incidental, special, consequential, or punitive damages resulting from your use of the App.
+In no event shall Ivan Ziolkowski be liable for any indirect, incidental, special, consequential, or punitive damages resulting from your use of the App.

 ## 8. Modifications to Terms